 On this day of , A.D.
 20 , before me, the subscriber personally came

 g witness to the foregoing indenture who

-having been by me duly sworn, made oath and said that
+having been by me duly swo rn, made oath and said that

-of the partie es thereto, sign ed, sealed and delivered the same in his/her
+of the partie es thereto, signe ed, sealed and delivered the same in his/her

-presence.
+presence. •

 A Commissioner of the Supreme Court

 of Nova Scotia

-PROVINCE OF NOVA S SCOTIA
+PROVINCE OF NOVA SCO TΙΛ

-COUNTY OF HALIFAX 0001171
+COUNTY OF HALIFAX HA

+COUNTY OF TIALITAX

-On this day of , A.D.
-20 , before me, the subscriber personally came
+On this day of A D 20 , before me, the subscriber personally came

-and appeared the subscribi ng witness to the foregoing indenture who
+and appeared aa, a the subscribir ng witness to the foregoing indenture who

-being by me sworn, mad de oath, and said th at Mike Savage , Mayor and Kevin Arjoon, Clerk of the Halifax
+, Mayor and Kevin Arjoon, Clerk of the Halifax

-Regional Municipality, si gned the same and I affixed the sea of the said Municipality thereto in his/her
+• I of the said Municipality thereto in his/her

-presence.
+presence. , , , , , , , , , , , , , , , , , , ,

+•

 A Commissioner of the Supreme Court

 of Nova Scotia